Note: This policy is subject to change at any time. Please check all AHN Policies on a regular basis for updates.

 Informal complaint resolution processes can be effective.
 They are voluntary, confidential, are conducted with goodwill, involve the minimal number of people and allow the parties to explore options and make their own decisions about how to resolve a complaint rather than having a ‘third party’ making and enforcing a decision.

 Informal processes are not about blaming or finding fault; they are about attempting to resolve the complaint.
-In many instances informality encourages both student and host to be more honest and to feel that they do not have to defend or justify themselves as they would have to in a more formal investigation process.
+In many instances informality encourages both Guest and Host to be more honest and to feel that they do not have to defend or justify themselves as they would have to in a more formal investigation process.

 An AHN staff member will assist in solving a problem when it is bought to the attention of the local office.
 If satisfaction is not reached after discussion with the staff member, the problem can be escalated to the AHN State Manager and then the AHN CEO.

-Where informal resolution does not satisfy the student or host and the grounds and context of the complaint require further investigation, a formal process will be instigated if this is what the complainant requests.
+Where informal resolution does not satisfy the Guest or Host and the grounds and context of the complaint require further investigation, a formal process will be instigated if this is what the complainant requests.
 Upon request AHN staff will provide a Complaint Report Form for the complainant to complete and return to AHN for further investigation.

 AHN take any complaints regarding harassment, bullying or discrimination very seriously.